 Dave’s favorite page from issue one is upside down.
 This wasn’t a printing problem- it was intentional.
 Michael begins his first day at middle school, and has lots of questions.
 Although Michael is upside down, nothing special happens when people re-orient the page, except people transform THEMSELVES!
 Readers may have to literally change their view to see a person with autism differently than they may expect.

 This is only the beginning.
 There are many adventures in store for Michael and his friends as well as Autism at Face Value.
-Keep up to date by subscribing to our website and following us on social media.
-We are a non-profit business, and rely on donations to keep our own wheels and cogs moving in a productive and timely manner.

 Michael and his friends’ story continues with Issue #2 coming this March!
 We have lots of storyboard ideas for more than a year’s worth of regularly issued comics.
 Professionals have asked us to speak at numerous events, write academically on the research behind facial feature recognition, and lead our community into more positive awareness about autism.
 We write comic books, but never imagined the script that matches how rewarding our lives have become by helping other people understand one voice about autism awareness and acceptance.
 Nobody could have guessed the attention this work has already received.
 As Dave is fond of suggesting (and foreshadowing), “It’s about time…” and only time will tell what is next for Autism at Face Value!